 - State bureaus of investigation

-Jobs at the federal level usually require more extensive training and experience – but the opportunities are many, and a background in criminal justice will certainly help you on your way to qualifying for a career with one of these organizations.
+Jobs at the federal level usually require more extensive training and experience – but the opportunities are many, and a background in criminal justice from a law program will certainly help you on your way to qualifying for a career with one of these organizations.

 - FBI (Federal Bureau of Investigation)